smessie/Article-ESWC2024-DFDP/content/evaluation.md

 {:#user-study}

 To show that the user experience is not impacted due to the Semantic Web technologies used in the DFDP, we perform a user study.
-The goal of this user study is to see if next to the functional requirements, the implementations are also comprehensible for users.
+The goal of this user study is to see if next to the functional requirements, the implementations are also comprehensible for end-users.
 We define "comprehensible for users" as the ability for users to understand the application in such a way that they can use it correctly (i.e. accurately) without getting frustrated or giving up (i.e. in a reasonable time).
 In what follows, we discuss the user experience by doing a qualitative analysis [](cite:cites Creswell_Creswell_2018) by the use of the [_think aloud method_](cite:cites van1994think) and open-ended interviews split up into two parts: form editing (evaluating the FormGenerator) and form usage (evaluating the FormRenderer).
 The FormCli application is not considered as this is a more complex version of the FormRenderer application.